nrfconnect/sdk-nrf/doc/nrf/protocols/gazell/gzll.rst

 Resources required
 ******************

-Gazell uses a fixed set of peripheral resources in System on Chips of the nRF52 series.
+Gazell uses a fixed set of peripheral resources in the 2.4 GHz SoC.
 To ensure correct operation, Gazell requires exclusive access to the following resources:

 * Radio
 * Timer
-* Three PPI channels
+* Three PPI/DPPI channels
 * Software interrupt (SWI)

 The :ref:`gzll_glue` module specifies the resources used by the :ref:`nrfxlib:gzll` library.